koopjs/koopjs.github.io/_docs/basics/faqs.md

 ```

 ### Can Koop reproject data to different coordinate systems?
-Koop's default output-plugin, Geoservices/FeatureServer, supports the transformation of data into different coordinate systems with the use of the `outSR` query parameter. `outSR` should be the well-known ID or well-known-text of a coordinate-reference-system (CRS).
+Koop's default output-plugin, Geoservices (i.e., FeatureServer), supports the transformation of data into different coordinate systems with the use of the `outSR` query parameter. `outSR` should be the well-known ID or well-known-text of a coordinate-reference-system (CRS).
 Make sure that your Koop instance is using Winnow > 2.2.0 if you want to use WKIDs in your `outSR` parameter

 Other output plugins may or may not support coordinate system transforms to other CRSs.
 You should check the plugin documentation.
 Output-plugin developers can leverage the Winnow library to implement the same transformations found in the Geoservices/FeatureServer output.